Elian Demirović

-Elian Demirović (born 1 June 2000) is a Slovenian professional footballer who plays as a midfielder for Primorje on loan from Italian club Juve Stabia.
+Elian Demirović (born 1 June 2000) is a Slovenian professional footballer who plays as a midfielder for I liga club Arka Gdynia.

 Career

 Demirović started his career with Inter Milan, one of Italy's most successful clubs.

 In 2019, he was sent on loan to Italian Serie A side Chievo.

 In 2020, Demirović signed with Fermana in the Italian third division.

 On 19 August 2023, Demirović signed a one-year contract with Serie C club Virtus Verona, with an option to extend.

 On 13 July 2024, he joined Juve Stabia.
 On 2 August 2024, Demirović was loaned to Legnago.

 On 20 January 2025, he went to Giugliano on loan.
 On 16 July 2025, Demirović returned to Primorje on loan with an option to buy.

+On 21 July 2026, Demirović signed a two-year deal with Polish second-tier club Arka Gdynia.